debug-evac/assembler_lib/README.md

 This Assembler was programmed within the project "Mikrorechner" in order to run assembly code on a self-designed CPU.
 It uses a modified MIPS assembly syntax and features labels, macros, automatic nop insertion, a simple linker, instruction minimization for certain macros and output formatting to raw or mif.

+## Features

+- Support for all instructions of the RV32I and RV32M extensions
+- Support for some macros for easier programming, especially:
+  - Stack operations (push, pop)
+  - Load address (la), load immediate (li), call, tail & mv
+- Simple linker to link multiple input assembly files
+  - Global and local (file scope) labels
+- Rudimentary optimizer for automatic insertions of nop instructions when data hazards are expected
+- Rudimentary user output (wip)
+- Support for assembler directives that are used to store constants in memory

+## Planned Features

+- Improvement of error reporting (currently very bare bones)
+- Better internal code documentation
+- Disassembler-Mode (planned for release 2.0.0 or a minor release of 2.0.0)
+- Separate debugger or simulator
+- Python module for easier integration into the compiler

+## Out of scope

+These features may or may not be implemented.

+- Simple peephole optimization, that for example maps `add x7, x6, x6` to `slli x7, x6, 1` (since shifts are faster than additions)

 ## Installation

 There are several ways to install the assembler.
 We recommend using the first method outlined as it is the fastest and safest method available.